 Note: not all USPS deliverable addresses have a ZIP+4 Code assigned to them.

 ZIP+4 Codes and Geocodes

 So now you know that you can get ZIP+4 Codes from an address validation service.
 Bonus points: the geocodes you were originally looking for usually come as part of that package—a fact we know because, well, we do it.
 Before any of that happens, though, an address given to us—or anyone, to be fair—is standardized (and usually parsed…at some point).

 Address parsing and standardizing are kind of hard to separate.
 They're technically separate processes, but they're used in such an interconnected manner that they might as well be a peanut butter and jelly sandwich—you don't usually eat either on their own.
 The two work best together.

-Here's the short version: parsing an address breaks it down into components and tries to label each one correctly; standardization corrects formatting, spelling, and holes in the data.
+Here's the short version: parsing an address breaks it down into components and tries to label each one correctly; address standardization corrects formatting, spelling, and holes in the data.

 A really smart parser (usually the non-regex kind) can accurately compare the partially standardized address (fixed capitalization and abbreviations, etc.) to an authoritative database, and check to see if the spelling is off or data is missing.
 If it's really good, it can even return information on addresses that flag as invalid, marking what parts of the address didn't match the database (like "This street doesn't exist", or "There's no '158' on this street").

 That's great; you have a shiny, spiffy address that's labeled all fancy-like.
 But you still need that ZIP+4, and there's only one way to get it.